Han dynasty: Central government

-The Chancellor, whose title was changed to 'Minister over the Masses' in 8 BC, was chiefly responsible for drafting the government budget.
+The Chancellor, whose title had changed in 8 BC to Minister over the Masses, was chiefly responsible for drafting the government budget.
 The Chancellor's other duties included managing provincial registers for land and population, leading court conferences, acting as judge in lawsuits, and recommending nominees for high office.
 He could appoint officials below the salary-rank of 600 bushels.

-The Imperial Counselor's chief duty was to conduct disciplinary procedures for officials.
+The Imperial Counsellor's chief duty was to conduct disciplinary procedures for officials.
 He shared similar duties with the Chancellor, such as receiving annual provincial reports.
 However, when his title was changed to Minister of Works in 8 BC, his chief duty became the oversight of public works projects.

 The Grand Commandant, whose title was changed to Grand Marshal in 119 BC before reverting to Grand Commandant in 51 AD, was the irregularly posted commander of the military and then regent during the Western Han period.
-In the Eastern Han era he was chiefly a civil official who shared many of the same censorial powers as the other two Councilors of State.
+In the Eastern Han era he was chiefly a civil official who shared many of the same censorial powers as the other two Councillors of State.